PĀTAKA EDUCATION – Term 2 2018

 Nau mai ki te Pātaka.
-In Term 1 Pātaka will be getting a new roof.
-This means our main galleries will be affected and closed in Term 1.
+In Term 2 Pātaka will be getting a new roof.
+This means our main galleries will be affected and closed for the first part of Term 2.
 Don’t panic!
 Pātaka Education is still operating with our Bottle Creek gallery, permanent programmes and classroom all up and running.

 Contact the Education Team we are keen to support your school programmes email@example.com

 Pātaka Education team

 Celebrate Matariki at Pātaka.
 Matariki, the star cluster, signals the beginning of the Maori new year but did you know it was also very important time for harvesting and planting?
 In this programme explore Maramataka Māori (the Māori seasonal calendar).
 Look at tools made from natural resources that were used for hunting, fishing, gathering and planting crops in preparation for Matariki.
 See how Māori preserved and stored their food for the long winter months and create your own model storage gourd.

 SHANNON NOVAK – The Nexus Series Installations

 This term the full height windows of Pātaka’s atrium will become a multi-coloured lantern of interconnected geometric forms.
 This specially designed installation, by New Zealand artist Shannon Novak, floods surprising surfaces with coloured light and shapes.
 Delight your ears with Shannon Novak’s composed sound to accompany the artwork.
 Our programme will explore colour theory and the relationship between colour, shape, space and sound.
 Come along to get experimental with colour and light.
 A great programme to anchor the fundamentals of using colour before kicking into any art unit at school.